-The Department of Curriculum and Instruction offers the Specialist in Education degree with a major in Education: Curriculum and Instruction.
-The student has the option of taking an emphasis in early childhood education, elementary education, secondary education, or reading instruction.
-The student pursuing a specialist's degree with emphasis in secondary education may choose a specialization from a number of teaching (subject) areas.
+The Department of Curriculum, Instruction, and Special Education offers the Specialist in Education degree with a major in Education: Curriculum and Instruction, with the option of the selection of an emphasis in early childhood education, elementary education, special education, secondary education, or reading instruction.
+Student pursuing a specialist's degree with emphasis in secondary education may choose a specialization from a number of teaching (subject) areas.